Anjolaanuoluwapo101/Easy-Seeder/README.md

  <br>

-## -Special Features
+### -Special Features
--This library has what it call constrainedData and preDefinedData feature <br>
+-This library has what it call Constrained Data and Predefined Data feature <br>

-## -Prededined Data:
+### -Predefined Data:
 -Let's say you have a particular column in your database(which you have specified using Seeder\Seeder::setFields(array)) called "gender"; <br>
--logically you will either want to fill it with 'male' or 'female'? <br> -this is where preDefinedData feature helps. <br>
+-logically you will either want to fill it with 'male' or 'female'? <br> -this is where Predefined Data feature helps. <br>

 ```
 $seeder->preDefinedData = array(